TiagoMA90/connect/README.md

 ## Reviews
 - Displayed in a user Profile, the Review component can be found at the lower right side of the profile page of a user.
 It allows users to create/update reviews accordingly, so the community can rate themselves and their content.
 It makes use of the react-simple-star-rating when classifying a user.
 - From a user Profile page, users ought to write a review and select the number of stars in the form.
 If the form is not populated a warning message is displayed informing users on how to proceed.
+- If successfully submitted, a confirmation message is shown, while the form and submit buttons go hidden, preventing users from spamming.

 <img src="readme/img/Reviews.png" alt="Reviews">